tusharkalal20/Personal-Finance-Analysis/README.md

 ## Inferences
 **1. Observations on Income:**
 - Analyzing the line graph, it is evident that my income exhibited growth starting in 2020, with a substantial increase in 2022.
-- I initiated earning in 2021; thus, until that year, my income predominantly consisted of savings interest on the existing amount.
+- I started working in 2021; thus, until that year, my income predominantly consisted of savings interest on the existing amount.
-- The apparent decline in 2023 is attributed to the data capture being limited to June 2023, encompassing only half of the income for that year.
+- The apparent decline in 2023 is attributed to the data capture being limited to June 2023, accounting only half of the income for that year.
-- The breakdown of income sources reveals that full-time salary constituted approximately 77% of the total income, followed by stipends at 18%, tutoring at 4%, and savings interest income at 0.8%.
+- The breakdown of income sources reveals that full-time salary constituted approximately 77% of the total income, followed by internship stipends at 18%, income earned through teaching mathematics at 4%, and savings interest income at 0.8%.

 **2. Observations on Expenditure:**